What data rate can be set on RS-485 and CAN 2.0 interfaces?

 To determine data rate of a device connected with the RS-485 interface, use device search software in the RS-485 measurement line.

 The software searches devices on the sensors measuring line with RS-485 digital output.
 As a wizard, use any USB-RS485 type device connected to PC and creating a virtual COM port on it.
 The software uses a user-defined COM port and searches through standard data rates, parity bit check and slave MODBUS device addresses, sends requests and waits for replies.
-After passing each circle, the software displays the number of successful transmissions, i.e. requests with reply from the slave device.
+After passing each cycle, the software displays the number of successful transmissions, i.e. requests with reply from the slave device.